db-tycoon-stephen/osaa-mvp/README.md

 ### Process for Data Analysts
-Please follow this section if your role is Data Analyst.
+Please follow this section if your role is Data Analysts.
 Please see the definition of [Data Analyst](#user-profiles) above for more details.

 #### Prerequisites
 - AWS account with S3 access